 <manifest xmlns:dist="http://schemas.android.com/apk/distribution" ... > <dist:module dist:instant="true" /> ...

-Additionally, when downloading and installing your app, instant-enabled dynamic features are automatically downloaded and installed with your app’s base APK.
-So, the IDE also includes the following in the instant-enabled dynamic feature module.
+Additionally, when downloading and installing your app, instant-enabled feature modules are automatically downloaded and installed with your app’s base APK.
+So, the IDE also includes the following in the instant-enabled feature module.

 <dist:module ...> <dist:delivery> <dist:install-time /> </dist:delivery> </dist:module>

 <dist:on-demand />.
 However, you can request instant-enabled modules on